apache/activemq-artemis-examples/examples/features/sub-modules/inter-broker-bridge/artemis-jms-bridge/readme.md

 ##Preparing

-1) From the root dir run `mvn clean package`.
+1) From this directory run `mvn clean package`.

-2) Copy artemis-jms-bridge/target/artemis-jms-bridge-<version>.war to the web directory of the Artemis installation.
+2) Copy target/artemis-jms-bridge-<version>.war to the `web` sub-directory of the Artemis installation.

 3) Create an instance of the Artemis broker `$ARTEMIS_HOME/bin/artemis create --allow-anonymous myBroker`